cinnamonwolfy/pl32lib-ng/README.md

 at this time are `pl32-memory` and `pl32-shell`.
 The other modules might be broken, incomplete, and/or buggy**

-Just run `./compile` in from the project directory and it will compile everything, including the test programs.
+Just run `./compile build` in from the project directory and it will compile everything, including the test programs.
 This might change in a later release.

 # Bug Reporting